 Why New Year’s Resolutions Typically Don’t Work — And What To Do Instead

 Every December, many of us promise ourselves that this will be the year everything changes.
-We set New Year's resolutions with hope, pressure, and sometimes a quiet fear that we won’t follow through.
-And for most people, these resolutions fade by February.
+We set New Year's resolutions filled with hope, pressure, and sometimes a quiet fear that we won’t follow through.
+For most people, these resolutions fade by February.
 This can leave you feeling discouraged, ashamed, or convinced that you “just don’t have enough willpower.”

 But the truth is that failing to keep New Year’s resolutions is normal.
 It’s not a flaw in you.
 It’s a flaw in the system.